scjx123/tp/docs/UserGuide.md

 ### `reminder` - Print tasks that are due soon

-Typing `reminder` prints the tasks that are due within a certain time range or to activate reminder.
+Typing `reminder` prints the tasks that are due within a certain time range or to activate the reminder.

 Syntax: